zzh-tech/RSCD/README.md

 by Zhihang Zhong, Yinqiang Zheng, Imari Sato

-We contributed the first real-world dataset ([BS-RSCD](https://drive.google.com/file/d/1hgzibaez7EipmPSN-3GzQO0_mlyruKGa/view?usp=sharing)) and end-to-end model (JCD) for joint rolling shutter correction and deblurring task.
+We contributed the first real-world dataset ([BS-RSCD](https://drive.google.com/file/d/1hgzibaez7EipmPSN-3GzQO0_mlyruKGa/view?usp=sharing)) and end-to-end model (JCD) for joint rolling shutter correction and deblurring tasks.

 We collected the data samples using the proposed beam-splitter acquisition system as below:
 ![image](https://github.com/zzh-tech/Images/blob/master/RSCD/acquisition_system.png)

 In the near future, we will add more data samples with larger distortion to the dataset...

+If you are interested in real-world datasets for pure deblurring tasks, please refer to [ESTRNN&BSD](https://github.com/zzh-tech/ESTRNN).
 ## Prerequisites

 Install the dependent packages: